QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

   * john --format=gpg
   * if it takes a lot of time, try another algorithm first
   * if it takes a lot of times, try reversing the wordlist
+  * you can use "cat x & cat y && cat z > hhh", then "grep -e something > stuff" to merge then filter
 * Type of Hash
   * `hash-identifier <input>` to find the type for well-known hashes
   * https://hashes.com/en/tools/hash_identifier